JasselD/JasselNotes/Y2S2/ENEL611/Life would be fine/VLANs.md

 	- Logical grouping of devices in a network, regardless of their physical locations.
 Devices in the same VLAN can communicate directly with each other, while devices in different VLANs cannot communicate unless routed by a router or Layer 3 switch
 - Why?
 	- Segmentation:
 		- VLANs divide a large broadcast domain into smaller, isolated broadcasr domains.
-This helps reduce broadcasr
+This helps reduce broadcast traffic and improves network performance
+		- Security:
+			- VLANs provide a logical separation of devices.
+For example, finance devices can be in one VLAN, and HR devices can be in another, increasing security by limiting acc